HeapSpace/heapcon/content/speakers/riccardo-and-jorrit/index.md

 ---
-title: "Kotlin is for Hipsters"
+title: "Kotlin Is for Hipsters"
 description: ""
 speaker: "Riccardo Lippolis & Jorrit van der Ven"
 bio: "Riccardo is an inquiring and experienced Java Developer with a passion for solving complex problems.
 His core competence lies in Java, but he also has experience with other languages like Kotlin.
 Riccardo strives for quality with a pragmatic approach.
 He works for JDriven, where he shares his passion and drive with other enthusiasts.
 He has spoken at several conferences, including (but not limited to): JFall (2016, rated #1), DevoxxUK (2017), JavaLand (2017), Code and Comedy (2017, keynote speaker), NextBuild (2017) and Spring I/O (2018)